aykutulis/github-finder-react/README.md

 # github-finder-react
-A simple react app using Githun API
+A simple react app using Github API

 ## Installation